ProjectBorealis/UE-Access/README.md

 Project Borealis is not endorsed or approved by Epic Games.

-Epic, Epic Games, the Epic Games logo, Unreal, Unreal Engine, the Unreal Engine logo, are trademarks or registered trademarks of Epic Games, Inc. in the United States of America and elsewhere.
+Epic, Epic Games, the Epic Games logo, Unreal, Unreal Engine, the Unreal Engine logo are trademarks or registered trademarks of Epic Games, Inc. in the United States of America and elsewhere.